2024 Tax Foreclosure Warning Notice

 Terms of Sale

-ALL SALES ARE FINAL UNLESS SUCCESSFULLY CHALLENGED IN COURT.
-Prospective bidders should adequately acquaint themselves with the properties in which they are interested prior to the auction.
-Suggested inquiries might be considered in the areas of special assessments - County Clerk’s Office (660-9200) or respective City Clerks’ offices; zoning and building restrictions - respective County or City building, planning and inspection offices; plat maps - County Clerk’s Office; deed information - County Clerk’s Office or Register of Deeds’ Office (660-9400).
+All sales are final, unless successfully challenged in court.
+Prior to the auction, prospective bidders should adequately acquaint themselves with the properties in which they are interested.
+Suggested inquiries might be considered in the areas of special assessments - county clerk’s office (660-9200) or respective city clerks’ offices; zoning and building restrictions; respective county or city building, planning and inspection offices; plat maps - county clerk’s office; deed information - county clerk’s office or register of deeds’ office (660-9400).

-If a person desires to purchase a property prior to auction, that transaction is strictly between that person and the owner of record.
-To stop the tax foreclosure process, the full amount of taxes and interest plus court costs must be paid.
-The mere transfer of title, even having the deed recorded, will not stop the proceedings or the sale.
-Only when all taxes and court costs are paid will the property be deleted from the sale.
+Private Purchase: If a person desires to purchase a property prior to auction, that transaction is strictly between that purchaser and the owner of record.
+Payment in full including taxes, interest and court costs stops the tax foreclosure process.
+The transfer of title, and recording a new deed, will not stop the proceedings nor the sale.

-Owners or lien holders of record can challenge Sale of properties sold at a tax foreclosure auction after the sale through District Court.
-The County may defend the sale with appointed counsel.
-Buyers may, at their own expense, engage their own attorney if they wish to be represented during such action.
-If the court should decide in favor of the plaintiff and set aside the sale of the property, the court will direct the County regarding refunding the full purchase price plus any fees paid.
+Court Challenge: After the sale, owners or lien holders of record can challenge through District Court the sale of properties sold at a tax foreclosure auction.
+The county may defend the sale with appointed counsel.
+Buyers may engage their own attorney to represent him/her during such action.
+If the court should decide in favor of the plaintiff and set aside the sale of the property, the court will direct the county regarding the refund of the full purchase price including fees paid.

-If a successful bidder purchases property with an occupied building, the purchaser is responsible for handling this instance in a considerate manner.
-The County is NOT RESPONSIBLE FOR EVICTION.
+Occupied Properties: If an auction buyer purchases property with an occupied building, the purchaser is responsible for handling this instance.
+The County is not responsible for evictions.